+Next-Gen

-Next-Gen Knowledge.
+Knowledge.
 For Yalies, one-of-a-kind resources make all the difference.

 Think Yale.

 Think World.
-Over and

-above ordinary
+Over and above ordinary financial aid,

-financial aid, Yale awards more than \$6 million for fellowships, internships, and relief from summer earnings obligations in order to guarantee that every student who wishes will be able to work or study abroad.
-Eight Elis define "global citizen" and share their pivotal moments abroad.
+Yale awards more than \$6 million for fellowships, internships, and relief from summer earnings obligations in order to guarantee that every student who wishes will be able to work or study abroad.
+Eight Elis define "global abroad.